department-of-veterans-affairs/va.gov-cms/READMES/drush.md

 # Drush

-In local development environments, these commands should normally be run with a `composer` prefix, e.g. `composer drush sqlq show tables"`.
+In local development environments, these commands should normally be run with a `composer` or `ddev` prefix, e.g. `composer drush sqlq show tables"`.
 For other usage notes regarding local development environments, see [Local](./local.md).

 ## Custom Drush Commands